Tuchel demands consistency from Paredes

 However he struggled to maintain that throughout the match and that is something Tuchel is keen for his new signing to improve.

-"He played the first half very well, like the whole team," Tuchel said.
+"He played the first half very well, like the whole team," Tuchel told a media conference.

 "In the second half, his position was a little too deep.